Iowa Farms Wind ProjectHB

 Validation and Verification

 The project has been validated and the carbon offsets verified to the Verified Carbon Standard (VCS).

-In addition to meeting the stringent requirements of VCS, NativeEnergy has ensured that the project cannot be built without the opportunity to receive revenue from carbon credits.
+In addition to meeting the stringent requirements of VCS, NativeEnergy ensured that the project could be built without the opportunity to receive revenue from carbon credits.